Mobile Army Surgical Hospital: In popular culture

 The MASH unit made its way into popular culture through the 1968 novel MASH: A Novel About Three Army Doctors by Richard Hooker, the 1970 feature film based on the novel, and the long-running television sitcom (1972–1983) also based on the novel.
 A 1953 film, Battle Circus, also took place at a MASH.

-Out of necessity, the "4077th MASH" unit depicted in the novel, movie, and television series was smaller than real MASH units.
+For narrative simplicity, the "4077th MASH" unit depicted in the novel, movie, and television series was smaller than real MASH units.
 The fictional 4077th consisted of four general surgeons and one neurosurgeon, around 10 nurses, and 50–70 enlisted men.
 In an average 24-hour period, they could go through 300 wounded soldiers.
 By comparison, the 8076th Mobile Army Surgical Hospital had personnel including 10 medical officers, 12 nursing officers, and 89 enlisted soldiers of assorted medical and non-medical specialties.
 On one occasion, the unit handled over 600 casualties in a 24-hour period.